-Transforming government culture critical to driving NZ’s digital future
+Transforming government culture critical to NZ’s digital future

 Key highlights and messages from the Digital Nations 2030 Event